170.5 County Assistance Office Responsibility for Acting on Changes

 55 Pa.
 Code § 125.21(b)

-Example 9: Ms. Parris receives cash assistance for herself and her three children.
+Example 9: Patty P. receives cash assistance for herself and her three children.
 On Oct.
-5 she reported that her hours increased in September and her gross monthly income increased by more than $100.
+5 she reported that her employment hours increased in September and her gross monthly earned income increased by more than $100.
 She also reports that the increase in hours will continue.
-The CAO asks Ms. Parris to provide verification of the change by Oct.
+The CAO asks Patty to provide verification of the change by Oct.
 15 or contact the CAO if she cannot.

-Example 10: On May 5 the CAO receives notification from an employment and training contractor that Ms. Greenwood, a TANF recipient, will start a job on May 17.
-The CAO must contact Ms. Greenwood by May 15 and make a plan with her to verify her income within 10 days of the receipt of her first pay.
+Example 10: On May 5 the CAO receives notification from an employment and training contractor that Lee G., a TANF recipient, will start a job on May 17.
+The CAO must contact Lee by May 15 and make a plan with him to verify his income within 10 days of the receipt of his first pay.